dfgordon/vscode-language-merlin6502/README.md

     - `XC OFF` sets target = 6502
     - `XC OFF` followed by `XC` sets target = 65C02

 However, note that `XC OFF` was not introduced until Merlin 16+.
+The Merlin 32 assembler appears to ignore `XC`, but you can still use it in the extension for diagnostic purposes.

 ## Using with AppleWin